{{ moneyLabel(currentPaymentSetAside) }}

 Accuracy Notes:

 • The state/local rate is user supplied.
-No state, city, residency, nexus, franchise, gross-receipts, or pass-through entity lookup is performed.
+No state, city, residency, nexus, franchise, gross-receipts, or pass-through entity tax lookup is performed.

 • Retirement contributions and additional deductions are accepted as entered; contribution limits and eligibility are not checked.

-• The model does not prepare Form 1040, Schedule C, Schedule SE, or Form 1040-ES.
+• The calculation does not prepare Form 1040, Schedule C, Schedule SE, Form 1040-ES, or state estimated-payment vouchers.

 Worked Examples:

-A monthly consultant enters $9,000 in Current client receipts, $1,500 in Deductible business expenses, $35,000 of other ordinary income, $35,000 of W-2 FICA wages, $5,200 of tax already covered, a 5% state/local freelance rate, and an 8% buffer.
+A consultant enters $9,000 in Current client receipts, $1,500 in Deductible business expenses, $35,000 of other ordinary income, $35,000 of W-2 FICA wages, $5,200 of tax already covered, a 5% state/local freelance rate, and an 8% buffer.
 With Full projected tax selected, Current payment set-aside is about $2,304.68 and Selected annual reserve target is about $27,656.14.

-A one-off project with $12,000 of receipts, $3,000 of expenses, no other income, no state/local rate, QBI omitted, and a 10% buffer produces about $9,000 of annual net profit.
-The model estimates about $1,271.66 of Projected annual tax, all from self-employment tax, and a Current payment set-aside of about $1,398.83 after the buffer.
+A one-off project has $12,000 of receipts, $3,000 of expenses, no other income, no state/local rate, QBI omitted, and a 10% buffer.
+The estimate shows about $9,000 of annual net profit, about $1,271.66 of Projected annual tax, and about $1,398.83 for Current payment set-aside after the buffer.

 FAQ: